-Measure Number Measure Name Measure Supports Hypothesis The Demonstration will increase peer support services which will result in more individuals ε DD dependence treatment. engaging in and 34 Percentage of individuals with a SUD diagnosis who received peer support Yes 35 Engagement of AOD Abuse or Dependence Treatment (IET) Yes 36 Average Length of Stay (ALOS) Yes 37 Continuity of Pharmacotherapy for opioid use disorder (OUD) Yes The Demonstration will improve access to a comprehensive continuum of SUD care which we emergency department (ED) and inpatient hospitalization and SUD inpatient readmissions. ill result in decreased 38 Continuum of services available NS/FS 39 Number of providers and capacity for ambulatory SUD services Yes 40 Percentage of ED visits of individuals with SUD diagnoses NS/FS 41 Percentage of Inpatient admissions for SUD-related treatment NS/FS 42 Percentage of Inpatient admissions of individuals with a SUD for withdrawal management No 43 7- and 30-day inpatient and residential SUD readmission rates Yes 44 Total and per member per month (PMPM) cost (medical, behavioral, and pharmacy) for members with a SUD diagnosis N/A 4 45 Total and PMPM cost (medical, behavioral, and pharmacy) for members with a SUD diagnosis by SUD source of care N/A 46 Total and PMPM cost for SUD services for members with a SUD diagnosis N/A 47 Total and PMPM cost for SUD services by type of care (inpatient [IP], outpatient [OP], prescription [RX], etc.) N/A The Demonstration will increase the number of individuals with fully delegated care coordin co- morbid conditions, which will result in increased utilization of physical health services. ation which includes 48 Percentage of individuals diagnosed with a SUD receiving care coordination No 49 Percentage of individuals with a SUD receiving preventive/ambulatory health services (AAP) Yes The Demonstration will Increase use of naloxone, medication assisted treatment (MAT), and of opioid prescriptions through the prescription monitoring program, which will result in few use. • 50 Number of naloxone training and kit distributions No 51 Number of managed care organization (MCO) network MAT providers No 52 Percentage of individuals diagnosed with a SUD with MAT claims No 53 Number of policy and procedure manual references Yes 54 Rate of deaths due to overdose No
+Measure Number Measure Name Measure Supports Hypothesis 41 Percentage of Inpatient admissions for SUD-related treatment NS/FS 42 Percentage of Inpatient admissions of individuals with a SUD for withdrawal management No 43 7- and 30-day inpatient and residential SUD readmission rates Yes 44 Total and per member per month (PMPM) cost (medical, behavioral, and pharmacy) for members with a SUD diagnosis N/A 45 Total and PMPM cost (medical, behavioral, and pharmacy) for members with a SUD diagnosis by SUD source of care N/A 46 Total and PMPM cost for SUD services for members with a SUD diagnosis N/A 47 Total and PMPM cost for SUD services by type of care (inpatient [IP], outpatient [OP], prescription [RX], etc.) N/A • • • The Demonstration will increase the number of individuals with fully delegated care coording co-morbid conditions, which will result in increased utilization of physical health services. nation which includes 48 Percentage of individuals diagnosed with a SUD receiving care coordination No 49 Percentage of individuals with a SUD receiving preventive/ambulatory health services (AAP) Yes and reporting Hypothesis 5: The Demonstration will Increase use of naloxone, medication assisted treatment (MAT), and enhanced monitoring and reporting of opioid prescriptions through the prescription monitoring program, which will result in fewer overdose deaths due to opioid use.
+50 Number of naloxone training and kit distributions No 51 Number of managed care organization (MCO) network MAT providers No 52 Percentage of individuals diagnosed with a SUD with MAT claims No 53 Number of policy and procedure manual references Yes 54 Rate of deaths due to overdose No

-1To concisely evaluate the Health Home Program, results for Measures 4b and 5b (health home-specific measures) are presented after Measure 6.
+&lt;sup>1To concisely evaluate the Health Home Program, results for Measures 4b and 5b (Health Home-specific measures) are presented after Measure 6.